ishkapoor2000/DivyaChitta/README.md

 # DIVYA CHITTA
 <img src="https://img.shields.io/github/license/ryo-ma/github-profile-trophy"/>
-This is a VR Mediataion platform for those in search of finding peace with life and within.
-This project has all the features that let's you meditate properly in VR mode.
-Combining technology, psychology and spirituality; Divya Chitta is the best platform for meditation🧘‍♂️ and relaxing.
+This is a VR Mediation platform for those in search of finding peace with life and within.
+This project has all the features that let you meditate properly in VR mode.
+Combining technology, psychology, and spirituality; Divya Chitta is the best platform for meditation 🧘‍♂️ and relaxing.

 ## Installation
 * Fork this repository and you are good to go.